There are well over 100 health benefits of meditation. And you can take advantage of meditation in 20 minutes or less.

 When your skin cells age they are gradually pushed out and replaced by newer skin cells beneath.
 But it takes time for the body to remove dead skin cells and to build new ones.
 The more stress, anxiety, and depression you suffer the harder it is for your body to create these new skin cells.
 When you meditate you give your body a break.
 You essentially allow your body to relax and focus on what it needs to do, part of which is building new skin.

-Breathing meditations lower the risk of cardiovascular disease
+8. A benefit of Breathing meditations– lower the risk of cardiovascular disease

 Heart.org tells us that “taking a few minutes to relax each day could lower risk of cardiovascular disease”.
 They recommend using 20-30 minutes of breathing meditation or other meditations where you focus on an object or sound.

 When you feel stressed your body releases adrenaline that makes your breathing speed up and increases blood pressure and heart rate.
 Over a long period of time this stress response has a significant effect on your body.
 That’s why reducing stress is so important for your health.

 Dr. Stein recommends that you find a type of meditation that works for you.
 He also suggests finding a group class.
-Two types of meditation that Dr. Stein personally vouches for are Transcendental Meditation and Mindfulness.
+One type of meditation that Dr. Stein personally vouches for is Mindfulness.

 What can meditation do for your lungs?
 A lot.